OpenLocalizationTestOrg/AX-Docs-Sandbox.fr-fr/core/get-started/view-export-field-descriptions.md

 ### <a name="i-cant-find-a-field-description"></a>I can't find a field description

 We’re in the process of adding descriptions for the more complex fields.
-If you require help for a particular field, let us know by adding a comment for this wiki article.
+If you require help for a particular field, let us know by adding a comment for this topic.

 ### <a name="the-field-description-isnt-helpful"></a>The field description isn't helpful

-Let us know by adding a comment for this wiki article.
+Let us know by adding a comment for this topic.
 If you can, describe the additional information that you require.

 ### <a name="i-cant-find-a-field-on-the-field-descriptions-page"></a>I can't find a field on the Field descriptions page